Patrolling cop vs omniscient robber: Introduction

+Yet another way of defining the same problem is through a \emph{graph cleaning process}, as noted in~\cite{Cl-et-al-2020}.
+One can forget the robber and instead declare every vertex initially dirty; at each round the cop cleans the closed $\rho$-neighborhood of the vertex he is at, and then remaining dirty vertices spread to adjacent vertices.
+This cleaning process eventually cleans the graph if and only if the cop on patrol with a patrol capture radius of $\rho$ wins against the robber.

-Our concept generalizes the cops and robbers problem with zero-visibility, in the sense that the cop cannot adapt his strategy to the moves of the robber.
-Most results with zero-visibility use probabilistic strategies, so that there is a non zero probability that the robber gets caught.
-With our setting, we force the strategy to be deterministic.
-Clearly, for the cop to have a possibility of a win, he must visit or at least see every vertex of the graph, otherwise the robber wins, hence a similarity with the watchman's walk.
+Observe that in our setting, the cop cannot adapt his strategy to the moves of the robber.
+Some results with zero-visibility use probabilistic strategies, so that there is a non-zero probability that the robber gets caught.
+In our setting, we force the strategy to be deterministic.
+Clearly, for the cop to have any possibility of winning, he must visit or at least see every vertex of the graph; otherwise, the robber wins.

+Another concept that shares similarities with our cop's patrol is the \emph{watchman's walk} of a graph $G$, which is a minimum closed dominating walk of a single watchman traversing $G$---in other words, any minimum closed walk such that every vertex is either visited or seen from a visited neighbor.
+Hence, in our terminology, it is the minimum closed cop's patrol that catches a stationary robber with a radius of capture $1$.
+The watchman’s walk was introduced by Hartnell et al.~\cite{HaRa-98} in 1998, and~\cite{Dyer2022} studies it on graph products, including grid graphs (Cartesian products of paths).

 We proceed as follows.
 In Section~\ref{sec:trees}, we determine the exact value of $\range{G}$ for trees, as well as for some unicyclic graphs.
 In Section~\ref{sec:grids}, we establish upper and lower bounds for $\range{G}$ on grids.
 Finally, in Section~\ref{sec:chordal}, we analyze this parameter for chordal graphs, covering in particular the caterpillars and interval graphs.
 Along the way, we develop general tools and structural results that may be of independent interest in the study of pursuit-evasion games with predetermined patrols and limited information.